 Tangaroa-II was launched on the same day as Kon-Tiki had been 59 years earlier - 28 of April - and it reached its destination in July, which was 30 days faster than Heyerdahl's result, where Kon-Tiki had taken 101 days for the voyage.
 The speed of Tangaroa they credited to the proper use of Guaras (daggerboards), but with wind mainly from aft, the higher speed probably was more due to a bigger hull and the 3 times bigger square sail.

 Tangaroa-2 have not left any evidence nor report around Guara-navigating neither nothing around other archaeological matter.
 It looks more like pure adventure or propaganda-trip.

-Result: The raft raid completed - the rafts was partly tarred - and no information of any Terredo navalis attack.
+Result: The raft raid completed - the raft was partly tarred - and no information of any Terredo navalis attack.

 Afterwards the Tangaroa-2 raft was brought to Norway and later recycled as raw material for a Kon-tiki replica, as entered in the scenery for a new film around the Kon-tiki voyage of Thor Heyerdahl.

 #19 + #20 - Rapa Nui + Tupac Yupanki = Kontiki-2 expedition 2015 Torgeir Higraff build two new rafts as departed from Callao navy shipyard with intentions to sail to Easter Island - turn around the island and go back to their starting point Callao.
 They reached Easter Island without greater problems blown by wind mainly from behind.
-On their return they were drifted west and south and after 10 weeks on sea they abandoned their rafts still far away from South America.
-The cause for this disaster is described earlier on this web-site.
+On their return they were drifted west and south and after 10 weeks on sea and still far away from South America they abandoned their rafts.
+The cause for this disaster is described elsewhere on this web-site.